designedmind/2017/multiple-drafts-functional-gateway.md

 able to perceive the world in a (pre-conscious) sense, we also are able to behave systematically about the <i>content</i> of our percepts, for example rejecting them as non-veridical, or describing them to others.
-This higher-order behavioural capacity is the essence of phenomenal consciousness."
+This higher-order behavioural capability is the essence of phenomenal consciousness."

 ---